 RECONSTRUCTED IDENTITIES

-Reconstructed Identities is the latest iteration of Mbugua’s ongoing exploration of memory, resilience and the human spirit.
-In this body of work, he delves into themes of trauma and reconstruction, drawing inspiration from two ancient techniques: stained glass and kintsugi, the Japanese art of mending broken pottery with gold, emphasizing rather than concealing the cracks.
+Reconstructed Identities marks a new stage in Evans Mbugua’s ongoing exploration of identity, memory, and resilience.
+In this body of work, he addresses themes of trauma and reconstruction, drawing inspiration from two ancient techniques: stained glass and kintsugi.

 Photo credits : Celine-A